lucid-kv/lucid/README.md

 $ ./lucid server
 ```

-A demonstration instance is accessible here: http://lucid-kv.herokuapp.com/
+A demonstration instance is accessible at http://lucid-kv.herokuapp.com.

 ## Documentation

-You can find the official documentation at https://docs.lucid-kv.store/
+You can find the official documentation at https://docs.lucid-kv.store.

 ## Works Progress